tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This document and the TLS protocol itself have evolved from the SSL 3.0 Protocol Specification as published by Netscape.
-The differences between this protocol and previosu versions are significant enough that the various versions of TLS and SSL 3.0 do not interoperate (although each protocol incorporates a mechanism by which an implementation can back down to prior versions).
+The differences between this protocol and previous versions are significant enough that the various versions of TLS and SSL 3.0 do not interoperate (although each protocol incorporates a mechanism by which an implementation can back down to prior versions).
 This document is intended primarily for readers who will be